MUTUAL FUNDS VS. ETFS: WHAT YOU SHOULD KNOW ABOUT THESE INVESTMENTS

 Mutual funds and ETFs are different in a number of ways.
 However, the biggest distinction is that mutual funds trade only at the end of the day whereas ETFs have the freedom and benefit of intra-day trading.

 Because mutual funds price once a day at their net asset value or NAV (the value of the underlying securities), you have limited control over the timing when you can trade the investment if stocks rise or fall – you get what you get at the end of the trading day.
 On the other hand, ETFs have the benefit of being moved during trading hours, creating an opportunity to take advantage of price fluctuations.

 Another important difference and benefit of ETFs is they’re index-linked, which results in a lower expense ratio than mutual funds.
 The expense ratio reflects the costs associated with fund management.
 Most mutual funds aren’t index-linked and therefore actively managed, requiring analytics, research, etc., by money managers that account for a higher operational cost.
 However, this might just be a small price to pay to for help with your investment portfolio.

 Like any investment, mutual funds and ETFs carry risk and reward potential.
-The value of mutual funds ebb and flow with the price of the securities in the fund while carrying management fees that can impact your returns.
+The value of mutual funds fluctuate with the price of the securities in the fund while carrying management fees that can impact your returns.
 And index-linked ETFs are at the mercy of a fluid stock market.
 That’s why it’s important to establish what your comfort level with risk is before you begin and speak to a wealth advisor to ensure you understand all the realities.

 Mutual funds and ETFs can streamline the process of building a diversified portfolio.
 And there are many types of mutual funds and ETFs to invest in — from money market funds, fixed income funds, equity funds, and balanced funds to currency funds, real estate funds, commodity funds and speciality funds.